Teen film: Types

-Additional types of teen films can be divided again into sub-categories.
+Additional types of teen films can be divided again into many sub-categories.
 These can be found at list of teen films.

 Beach films

 Early examples of the genre in the United States include the "beach party films" of the 1950s and 1960s, such as the Gidget series.

 Codes and conventions

 Codes and conventions of teen films vary depending on the cultural context of the film, but they can include puberty, proms, alcohol, illegal substances, high school, parties, virginity, teen pregnancy, social groups and cliques, interpersonal conflict with peers and/or the older generations, fitting in, peer pressure, and popular culture.

 The classic codes and conventions of the teen film come from American films.
 One of the most widely used conventions is an emphasis on stereotypes and social groups.
 The stereotypes most commonly used include: